-typedef void (\SmcErrorHandler)(smc\conn, swap, offending\minor\opcode, offending\sequence\num, error\class, severity, values);

-swap A flag that indicates if the specified values need byte

-swapping.

-offending\minor\opcode The minor opcode of the offending message.

-offending\sequence\num The sequence number of the offending message.

-error\class The error class of the offending message.

-severity IceCanContinue, IceFatalToProtocol, Or IceFatal-

-ToConnection

-values Any additional error values specific to the minor opcode and class.
+typedef void (SmcErrorHandler) (smc_conn, swap, offending_minor_opcode, offending_sequence_num, error_class, severity, values); The session management connection object. smc_conn A flag that indicates if the specified values need byte swap swapping.
+The minor opcode of the offending message. offending minor opcode The sequence number of the offending message. offending_sequence_num The error class of the offending message. error_class IceCanContinue, IceFatalToProtocol, Or IceFatalseverity ToConnection Any additional error values specific to the minor opcode values and class.

 Note that this error handler is invoked for protocol related errors.
-To install an error handler to be invoked when an IO error occurs, use IceSetIOErrorHandler For further information, see the "Inter-Client Exchange Library" standard.
+To install an error handler to be invoked when an IO error occurs, use lceSetIOErrorHandler For further information, see the "Inter-Client Exchange Library" standard.